b1scoito/mpv-cut/README.md

 - `key_mark_cut`: The key for cutting the video.
 - `video_extension`: The output extension of the video.
+- `ffmpeg_custom_parameters`: FFmpeg custom parameters to use.
+Disclaimer: This _will_ result in way slower cutting speeds as it is not going to use `-c copy` anymore.
 - `web.key_mark_cut`: The key for cutting the video with a shareable web file size (todo).
 - `web.audio_target_bitrate`: Target audio bitrate for the web cut.
 - `web.video_target_file_size`: Target file size for the web cut.